process-analytics/bpmn-visualization-js/docs/contributors/mxgraph-integration.md

 ## Custom CSS classes added to svg node generated by mxGraph

-In `ShapeConfigurator`, we customize the Shape rendering code to add extra CSS classes depending on BPMN Element kinds.
+In `ShapeConfigurator`, we customize the mxShape rendering code to add extra CSS classes depending on BPMN Element kinds.
 It allows styling to be managed with external CSS classes and it is also used for element identification and selection.

 More details are available in [#942](https://github.com/process-analytics/bpmn-visualization-js/issues/942).